 Evaluation For: (Print PSU Cand didate Name) Please indicate which evaluation is being completed at this time.
 Mid-Term Evaluation Due: Friday, March 8th Final Evaluation Due: Friday, April 26th NOTE: As candidates progress f performance will become more early field experiences; a rating of satisfactory progress in stude comments explaining why the sare helpful to our candidates. sophisticated and refi of 2 or 3 is indicative of ent teaching.
 Most can ned.
 In most cases, a ra of satisfactory progress adidates will not receive ting of 1 or 2 is indicative of in later field experiences; a ratings of 4.
-Ratings of 1 or f satisfactory progress in nd a rating of 3 is indicative r 4 must be accompanied by STAGES OF DEVELOPMEN T/ RATING SCALE : No opportunity provided for Can Novice adidate shows awareness beginning skills 2 Developing Candidate skills and awareness levels are developing 3 Effective Candidate consistently demonstrates comprehence with minimal assistance or prompting 4 Advanced Candidate consistently demonstrates a high degree of competence functioning independently nd punctual. n punctual each assigned in present each assigned me of any absences. e up all absences. time.
-Y N I F NO Number of tardies F NO Number of absences er of absences not complete.
-3. Maintains confidentiality NA 1 2 3 4 4.
-Communicates effectively NA 1 2 3 4 5.
-Implements the recommendations from evaluations of professional performance NA 1 2 3 4 6.
-Practices self-evaluation and reflection NA 1 2 3 4 7.
+Ratings of 1 or f satisfactory progress in nd a rating of 3 is indicative r 4 must be accompanied by STAGES OF DEVELOPMEN T/ RATING SCALE : No opportunity provided for Can 4 Advanced Candidate consistently demonstrates a high degree of competence functioning independently nd punctual. n punctual each assigned in present each assigned me of any absences. e up all absences.
+Y positive and profession time.
+Y N I F NO Number of tardies F NO Number of absences er of absences not complete 4.
+Communicates effectively ofessionally in all forms and to all audiences NA 1 2 3 4 5.
+Implements the recommen NA 1 2 3 4 6.
+Practices self-evaluation a NA 1 2 3 4 7.
 Candidate's dress and personal hygiene are appropriate for a school setting NA 1 2 3 4 8.
-Shows interest and enthusiasm for teaching and learning9.
-Demonstrates maturity and accepts constructive criticism in a positive manner NA 1 2 3 4 nanner NA 1 2 3 4 10.
+Shows interest and enthusiasm for teaching and learning NA 1 2 3 4 9.
+Demonstrates maturity and nanner NA 1 2 3 4 10.
 Listens carefully to all students then responds in a professional manner NA 1 2 3 4 COMMENTS: Please explain any areas of concern in the category of "Professional Responsibility" or add additional comments.
 THE LEARNER AND LI EARNING: 11.
 Persists in helping all stud NA 1 2 3 4 12.
 Uses appropriate nonverba NA 1 2 3 4 13.
-Demonstrates positive rap - NA 1 2 3 4 14.
+Demonstrates positive rap NA 1 2 3 4 14.
 Plans and delivers develop instruction NA 1 2 3 4 15.
 Has a positive presence in NA 1 2 3 4 16.
 Monitors students' behavi NA 1 2 3 4 17.
-Teaches and reinforces cla assroom expectations, rules, routines and proc edures fairly NA 1 2 3 4 COMMENTS: Please explain a nny areas of concern in the category of "The Lea rner and Learning" or add a dditional comments.
+Teaches and reinforces cla assroom expectations, rules, routines and proc edures fairly NA 1 2 3 4 COMMENTS: Please explain a any areas of concern in the category of "The Lea rner and Learning" or add a dditional comments.

 18. Accomplishes smooth and orderly transitions between parts of the lesson NA 1 2 3 4 19.
 Gives clear directions NA 1 2 3 4 20.
 Selects materials and activities consistent with the objectives of the lesson and students' diverse abilities resulting in appropriate adaptations and modifications NA 1 2 3 4 21.
 Creates lessons that encourage students to think creatively and critically and to solve problems NA 1 2 3 4 22.
 Conducts class with poise, confidence and enthusiasm NA 1 2 3 4 23.
 Presents lessons in a clear, logical and sequential manner NA 1 2 3 4 24.
 Encourages participation from all students through effective questioning strategies NA 1 2 3 4 25.
 Provides focus on important points and checks for understanding NA 1 2 3 4 26.
-Uses a variety of effective and appropriate instructional strategies and resources NA 1 2 3 4 COMMENTS : Please explain any areas of concern in the category of "Instructional Practice" or add add litiona ıl co mı ner ıts.
+Uses a variety of effective and appropriate instructional strategies and resources NA 1 2 3 4 COMMENTS : Please explain any areas of concern in the category of "Instructional Practice" or add add ditiona ıl co mı ner ıts.